CSharperMantle/CSharperMantle.github.io/_posts/2025-09-12-to-delete-your-account-chat-with-our-bot.md

 They could have designed a automated deletion button straight into the Console.
 After all, nothing can prove the user's identity more than a valid login.

 I haven't heard from Groq as of this writing.
-I think I'll just have to wait until a real employee starts working.
+I think I'll just have to wait until a real, human employee starts working.